-In Maths, the children will use steps to solve word problems, look at number equations and be able to use their multiplication skills to work on all Maths based activities.
+In Maths the children will use steps to solve word problems, look at number equations and be able to use their multiplication skills to work on all Maths based activities, particularly when using fractions decimals and percentages.
 They will also learn about algebra, graphs, space and measurement whilst also producing 2D work based on the properties of shape.
-We will continually use the online system, MyMaths, and our maths resource, Abacus, throughout maths lessons so that children can learn in a variety of ways.
+We will continually use the online system, MyMaths, and another maths resource, Abacus, throughout maths lessons so that children can learn in a variety of ways.

 In Computing the children will learn to organise, store, retrieve and manipulate data, to recognise the use of IT outside of school and to understand the use of algorithms.
 Children will also have the opportunity to design and create websites, looking at the importance of key information and being able to make presentations through a variety of methods.
 Throughout computing lessons, continued emphasis on the importance of internet safety will allow children to be able to gain an understanding of such an important issue.